LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 behavior in everyday conditions, not just an artifact of laboratory experimentation.

-Pupillometry, the tracking of pupil diameter, has been used for over four decades to measure cognitive load in a variety of task types.[@KahnemanBeatty1966; @Beatty1982]  Pupil dilation is an involuntary, time-locked, physiological response that is present from infancy in humans and
+Pupillometry, the tracking of pupil diameter, has been used for over five decades to measure cognitive load in a variety of task types.[@KahnemanBeatty1966; @Beatty1982]  Pupil dilation is an involuntary, time-locked, physiological response that is present from infancy in humans and